 Skin issues at menopause

 Wrinkles, brown spots, jowls and dry skin may appear more pronounced as the skin ages.
-Changes in skin pH and sporadic fluctuations in hormones levels in perimenopause can also exacerbate existing skin conditions such as acne, rosacea, eczema and psoriasis.
+Changes in skin pH and sporadic fluctuations in hormones levels in perimenopause can also make existing skin conditions worse, such as acne, rosacea, eczema and psoriasis.